natescherer/ChangelogManagement/README.md

 ![Appveyor Build Status](https://ci.appveyor.com/api/projects/status/github/natescherer/ChangelogManagement?svg=true&branch=master)

-ChangelogManagement is a PowerShell module designed for easy manipulation of Changelog files in [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/) format.
+ChangelogManagement is a PowerShell module for working with of Changelog files in [Keep a Changelog 1.0.0](https://keepachangelog.com/en/1.0.0/) format.

-The primary feature is automatic updating of changelogs at release time as part of build/release scripts via the Update-Changelog cmdlet. (i.e. Automating the process of moving Unreleased changes into a new release tagged with today's date and a version number supplied via a parameter.)
+The primary feature is automatic updating of changelogs at release time in a CI/CD workflow via Update-Changelog cmdlet.

 Other features include: